ZDEEX/pirate/README_offline_transaction_signing.md

    Spend the funds of an extended viewing key
    ------------------------------------------
-   In Treasure Chest the online wallet can construct a transaction with only the viewing key of the address.
+   In ZDEEX GUI the online wallet can construct a transaction with only the viewing key of the address.
 All the required blockchain inputs are contained in this transaction request.
 With a memory stick the data is transferred to the offline machine.
 There the private key of the address authorises (signs) the transaction.
 The authorised